contentstack/gatsby-source-contentstack/README.md

       // Optional: Specify a number to perform http-retries for network failures.
 By default it is set to 3.
       httpRetries: 2,

-      //Specify the limit.
+      //Specify the number of entries/assets to be fetched per page.
 Maximum limit accepted is 100.
       limit: 50
     },
   },